zhullyb/monyhar/monyhar/docs/design/sandbox.md

 ### The target process

-In Chromium, the renderers are always target processes, unless the `--no-sandbox` command line has been specified for the browser process.
+In Monyhar, the renderers are always target processes, unless the `--no-sandbox` command line has been specified for the browser process.
 The target process hosts all the code that is going to run inside the sandbox, plus the sandbox infrastructure client side: